-- As drivers of consumption growth: People over 60 are expected to generate annual consumer spending of \$15 trillion globally by 2020.21 - As service-job creators: Aging is a job-creating juggernaut, with home health aides and personal care aides, the third and fourth fastest-growing occupations in the US, projected to grow 41 percent between 2016 and 2026.22 - As market shapers: The older population's size drives market innovation in housing, health, technology, and other sectors. - As employees: Workforces depend on older workers, yet nearly two-thirds of US workers say they have seen or personally faced discrimination based on age.23
+- As drivers of consumption growth: People over 60 are expected to generate annual consumer spending of \$15 trillion globally by 2020. - As service-job creators: Aging is a job-creating juggernaut, with home health aides and personal care aides, the third and fourth fastest-growing occupations in the US, projected to grow 41 percent between 2016 and 2026. - As market shapers: The older population's size drives market innovation in housing, health, technology, and other sectors. - As employees: Workforces depend on older workers, yet nearly two-thirds of US workers say they have seen or personally faced discrimination based on age.

 - As a human capital resource: Civic engagement and volunteerism are built on the backs of older adults.
-Nearly a quarter of people 55 and older volunteer in their communities, service valued by the Corporation for National and Community Service at \$77 billion a year.24 - As family caregivers: More than half of unpaid US family caregivers are over age 50.25 Unpaid caregivers' work nationwide is valued at nearly \$500 billion a year,26 while older adults also are the job-creating engine for the ranks of paid caregivers. - As support for working parents: More than 2.5 million grandparents take care of grandchildren who live with them-in many cases making it possible for parents to work.27 and purpose.
-It promotes age integration across urban domains, a priority that has never been more relevant as cities address changing demographics, economic volatility, environmental pressures, and new social dynamics.
+Nearly a - backs of older adults.
+Nearly a quarter of people 55 and older volunteer in their communities, service valued by the Corporation for National and Community Service at \$77 billion a year. - As family caregivers: More than half of unpaid US family caregivers are over age 50.
+Unpaid caregivers' work nationwide is valued at nearly \$500 billion a year, while older adults also are the job-creating engine for the ranks of paid caregivers. - As support for working parents: More than 2.5 million grandparents take care of grandchildren who live with them-in many cases making it possible for parents to work.